Smidgens/unity-attributes/README.md

 ### `[Dropdown]`

-> Fields: Any
+> Fields: `any`

 Shows a dropdown list of values for field.
 Values can be supplied directly, or a reference to an options method can be used which returns an `IEnumerable` of `(string,<type>)` tuples (label/value).

-Has special behaviour when placed on UnityEngine.Object fields where values can be supplied as folder paths or asset GUIDs.
+Has special behaviour when placed on `UnityEngine.Object` fields where values can be supplied as folder paths or asset GUIDs.

 ```cs
 [Dropdown("option1", "option2")]